9track/FlashFloppy-wiki/Quick-Disk.md

 on the Gotek display (this replaces **F-F** on the standard 3-digit LED display).
 On an LCD or OLED display **[QD]** is shown.

+### Jumper Configuration

+The Quick Disk firmware requires a jumper at location **MO**.
+The usual drive-select positions S0 and S1 are unused and should not be jumpered.

+Roland hosts (eg. MKS-100, S-10) additionally require a jumper at **JC**.

 ### Connecting to the Quick Disk Host

 Wiring is as follows.
 Note the conventional QD pin numbering and wire